kmaterna/elastic_stresses_py/README.md

 * **Horizontal Profile Format:** Specify an orientation and compute stresses on that plane/orientation over an area.
 Like a horizontal cross-section.
     * "Receiver_Horizontal_Profile: depth_km strike dip rake centerlon centerlat length_km width_km inc_km"

+*PR1 in the intxt/inzero format is never actually used; it's just a placeholder from the old Coulomb format.
+Specifying Poisson's ratio should be done at the computation level through lame1 and mu in the config file, thus altering alpha in the Okada formulation.
+On the output stage, the actual poisson's ratio from mu and lame1 will be calculated and written into ```used_inputs.txt```.

 For all finite sources (i.e., Patch, WC), lon/lat/depth refer to the back updip corner of the fault plane, the corner where one looks along the strike direction to see the fault's upper edge (start_x and start_y in the Aki and Richards (1980) diagram in Coulomb's documentation).